 There are some other competitors such as Kyber Network, Blocknet and Bancor.
 With Kyber Network and Bancor there are liquidity pools and order matching that ensures trades are met across smart contracts, and Blocknet works in a similar fashion solely with order matching.
 There is not a competitor that can offer the ring orders that are created by ring matching on the Loopring protocol.

 LRC Price History

-Like every other asset in the cryptocurrency ecosystem, Loopring’s LRC token has taken a huge hit in 2018.
-After reaching an all-time high of $2.19 on January 9 price fell, bounced in April, and has fallen steadily since.
-As of the beginning of October 2018 it is trading at $0.098.
+Like every other asset in the cryptocurrency ecosystem, Loopring’s LRC token took a huge hit in 2018.
+After reaching an all-time high of $2.19 on January 9 price fell, bounced in April, and fell steadily through 2018 and into 2019.